WorldWideTelescope/wwt-jupyterlab/jupyterlab/README.md

 $ jupyter labextension install @wwtelescope/jupyterlab
 ```

-There is a `jupyter labextension uninstall` command to remove the extension
+There is a `jupyter labextension uninstall` command to remove the extension.

 ## Development